pjakiela/ECON523/exercises/R4-DD2.md

 [Does a ban on informal health providers save lives?
 Evidence from Malawi](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4677333/) by Professor Susan Godlonton and Dr. Edward Okeke.
 The authors estimate the impact of Malawi's 2007 ban on traditional birth attendants (TBAs) on a range of birth outcomes.
-At the end of the exercise, we'll export our regression results to excel using `openxlsx`.
+At the end of the exercise, we'll export our regression results to excel using `openxlsx`, as we did in Empirical Exercise 3.

 <br>